Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 The Final Push Back to Grant Park (Miles 22–26.2 / Km 35–42.195)

 From Mile 22 the course turns back north toward Grant Park.
-The Roosevelt Road bridge crossing near Mile 25 is the one meaningful incline on the entire course — not steep, but noticeable on tired legs.
-After that, the final descent into Grant Park and the finish on Columbus Drive is clear and fast.
-The last kilometre feels like flying compared to anything NYC or Sydney can offer at this point in a race.
+The Roosevelt Road bridge crossing at Mile 26 is the one meaningful incline on the entire course — aptly nicknamed “Mount Roosevelt.”
+It is short, but noticeable on tired legs.
+Right after that, you turn left onto Columbus Drive for a fast, flat sprint to the finish line in Grant Park.

 Course Neighbourhood Summary